 If your kids love STEM activities and engineering challenges, they will love this clothespin airplane building challenge.
 What kind of airplane can you make?

-For this STEM activity, I challenged Monkey to see what sort of airplane she could create using clothespins and popsicle sticks.
+For this engineering activity for kids, I challenged Monkey to see what sort of airplane she could create using clothespins and popsicle sticks.
 I really couldn’t believe how well the airplanes turned out!
 If you want to make your own wooden airplanes, you can’t go wrong with these materials!

 Make Your Own Clothespin Airplane Engineering Challenge